 He also created a website for physicians Klub doktora Vlacha.

 In 2005-2017, he was a member of the Council for the Popularization of Science of the Academy of Sciences of the Czech Republic.
-He still participates in projects that make science more accessible for general public.
+Now he cooperates with The Science Foundation of the Czech Republic and he still participates in other projects that make science more accessible for general public.

 In 2004, Tucek was awarded the Czech Brain prize in a national project oriented to support Czech science and technology development.